Start point - (1) Wanthwaite (NY

 stick is firmly planted in the ground behind us, and we are

-pleased to report that he did not forget it, when we set off
+pleased to report that he did not forget it nor did he need reminding, as we set off again!

-should go, all the way under the slopes of Common Fell, Swineside
+"Yes pal", said Tetley, "The instructions now state we should go along the wall behind us under the slopes of Common Fell, Swineside

 Knott and Brown Hills.
-We needed to climb these too, so Dad
+We needed to climb these too, so the plan is to deviate to these tops."

 wall, to eventually reach a brow of sorts, under the slopes of